CenterForOpenScience/Policies-and-Procedures/index.md

 Controlled substances, alcohol, and firearms
 ------------------

 Controlled substances, and firearms are prohibited on COS premises.

 In compliance with the Drug-Free Workplace Act, the unlawful manufacture, distribution, possession or use of a controlled substance on COS premises or while conducting COS business at another location is prohibited.

 COS team members are required to be in appropriate mental and physical condition in order to carry out their role and responsibilities to the highest level of excellence.
 If there is reasonable suspicion an employee has violated this policy, they may be sent home without pay, put on probation, or terminated.
 These terms are subject to change at any time, in any circumstance, for any reason, deemed necessary to ensure a safe work environment.
 Alcohol may be included in COS special events, but is not permitted during ordinary working circumstances.

-Additionally, employees must report any convictions of criminal drug violations in the workplace in writing to COS Human Resources within 5 calendar days.
+Additionally, employees must report any convictions of criminal drug violations in the workplace in writing to COS Human Resources within five calendar days.

-COS health insurance plans provide coverage for substance abuse recovery needs.

 Kitchen and Trash Policy
 ------------------

 Unmarked items in the refrigerator will be thrown away after three days if they have not been marked with a name and date.

 Do not leave dirty dishes in the sink.
 If the dishwasher contains dirty dishes, put your dirty dish in the washer.
 If the dishwasher is running, place your rinsed dish in the sink or to the side of the sink.
 If the dishes in the dishwasher are clean, empty the dishwasher.

-Use the disposal in the kitchen sink for all disposal safe food items.
-We have 3 undercounter, pull out, trash receptacles in the kitchen as well as smaller trash cans at desk stations.
+Use the disposal in the kitchen sink for all disposal safe food items; under the cabinet on the right.
+We have 2 undercounter, pull out, trash receptacles in the kitchen as well as smaller trash cans at desk stations.
 Do not dispose of food in the small trash cans.

 There is overflow trash in the storage room.
 Use this trash can for large boxes and when the other trash cans are filled to maximum capacity.
 Trash is single-source, so we don’t sort recycling - they do.
-Make sure that minimal food items go into the trash.
+Make sure that minimal food items go into the trash and to remove the coffee filters from the k-cups.

 Emergency Procedures
 ------------------